 Hair Dye : At Home vs Salon

-Box or salon?
+Box color or salon color?
 Hair color can be very personal.
 Sometimes the only way you can feel confident you will achieve the color you are seeking is to go to a salon.
-However, there are many circumstances where box color can save you a trip.
+However, there are many circumstances where box hair color can save you a trip and some money.

-Are there certain hair colors that can be safely done at home?
+Are there certain processes that can be safely done at home?

 Overall, if you are staying within your hair color range- just shifting within 2-3 shades of normal for you- using a box color is great.

-If you are planning a drastic color change, say brown to blonde- then it’s likely a good idea to see a professional.
+If you are planning a drastic color change, for example brown to blonde- then it’s likely a good idea to see a professional.
 Melanin (eumelanin for darker shades and pheomelanin for reddish hues) is responsible for our hair color.
-It may not be so simple for someone like me with darker hair color to simply pick up a box of blonde hair color and expect to be a blonde after one application:)
+It may not be so simple for someone like me with darker hair color to simply pick up a box of blonde hair color and expect to be a blonde after one application.

-This is where it’s important to understand what’s in hair color to achieve the pigments we seek and understand what happens when things go wrong.
-Scalp dermatitis is one of the most frequent complaints I see- I have had a number of men and women with blisters from using a product they were allergic to.
+This is where it is important to understand what’s in hair color to achieve the pigments we seek and understand what happens when things go wrong.
+Scalp dermatitis is one of the most frequent complaints I see- I have even had a number of men and women with blisters from using a product they were allergic to.

 Ingredients to know: